BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/20231009_PartOfSpeechTagging/README.md

 - A: transition matrix
 - B: observation matrix or emission matrix"

+Then, using the provided Viterbi implementation, the sequence of states for sentences 10150-10152 from the Brown corpus was inferred.
+The obtained result by comparing the actual POS with those predicted by the model is as follows:

 ```python
 Word           : Real POS     Pred POS     Correct Prediction?